IgorBayerl/ReportGenerator/go_report_generator/internal/language/README.md

 *   **Filters out** compiler-generated "noise" classes that shouldn't appear in the report.
 *   **Standardizes** display names (e.g., converting C# generics like `List\`1` into `List<T>`).
 *   **Categorizes** code elements based on language conventions (e.g., identifying a method as a `get_` or `set_` property accessor).
-*   **Calculates** language-specific metrics (like cyclomatic complexity) that are not present in the input coverage file.
+*   **Calculates** language-specific metrics (like cyclomatic complexity) that are not present in the an input coverage file.

 #### What a Processor **Does Not** Do: